oracle-livelabs/database/heatwave-lakehouse-cdp/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

 In this lab, you will be guided through the following tasks:

 - Create SSH Key on OCI Cloud
+- Copy public SSH key value to Notepad
 - Create Compute Instance
-- Setup Compute Instance with MySQL Shell Client
+- Connect to Compute and Install MySQl Shell

 ### Prerequisites